ssiwapol/forecasting-platform/README.md

 # Modules
 - **Initial forecast**: Rolling forecast from start date to end date based on selected time series forecasting model.
-- **Production forecast**: Next period forecast from top model selection based on last forecasting log.
+- **Production forecast**: Next period forecast by top model selection based on last forecasting log.
 - **Feature selection**: Select x-series (external features) and their lag periods which are the most correlated for forecasting each y-series.

 ## Time Series Forecasting Model